ZeroProphet/klefki/README.md

 # TL;DR

-**Klefki is a playground for researching elliptic curve group based cryptocoins, such as Bitcoin.
+**Klefki is a playground for researching elliptic curve group based cryptocoins, such as Bitcoin and Ethereum.
 All data types & structures are based on mathematical defination of abstract algebra.**

 ## AAT(Abstract Algebra Type)